Understanding Christian Mission

 Christianity Today 2014 Book Award Winner

-Named an Outstanding Mission Book, International Bulletin of Mission Research
+Named one of Ten Outstanding Books of 2013 for Mission Studies, International Bulletin of Mission Research

 "Because missiology is a multidisciplinary field drawing from history, theology, and practice, it is exceedingly difficult to cover everything that's required.
 Sunquist has done an excellent job at this daunting task."